By Adele Chapline Smith | OSV News

-Playable on PlayStation 5, Xbox Series and Windows.
+Playable on PlayStation 4, PlayStation 5, Xbox One, Xbox Series and Windows.

-The game contains stylized combat violence.
-The OSV News classification is A-II — adults and adolescents.
-The Entertainment Software Rating Board rating is T — Teen.
+The game contains strong bloody combat violence and other potentially disturbing sights.
+The OSV News classification is A-III — adults.
+The Entertainment Software Rating Board rating is M — mature.

 Adele Chapline Smith reviews videogames for OSV News.